Generalized virial theorem for contact Hamiltonian systems: Contact geometry

 \subsection{Contact manifolds}

-A contact manifold is a pair \((\mathcal{M}_c,\eta)\) where \(\mathcal{M}_c\) is a smooth manifold of real dimension \(2n+1\) and \(\eta\) is a one form satisfying which is known as the condition of maximal non-integrability.
-Note that \(\eta \wedge (d\eta)^n\) is the standard volume form on \(\mathcal{M}_c\).
-In the context of Frobenius integrability, eqn (\ref{nonintegrability}) means that the hyperplane distribution defined as \({\rm ker}(\eta)\) is maximally non-integrable in the sense that the resulting hyper-planes are overly twisted.
-We refer the reader to \cite{arnoldcm,Geiges} for more details.\\
+A contact manifold is a pair $(\mathcal{M}_c,\eta)$ where $\mathcal{M}_c$ is a smooth manifold of real dimension $2n+1$ and $\eta$ is a one-form satisfying which is known as the condition of maximal non-integrability.
+Here, $(d\eta)^n = (d\eta)^{\wedge n}$.
+Note that $\eta \wedge (d\eta)^n$ is the considered volume form on $\mathcal{M}_c$.
+In the context of Frobenius integrability, Eq. (\ref{nonintegrability}) means that the hyperplane distribution defined as ${\rm ker}(\eta)$ is maximally non-integrable in the sense that the resulting hyperplanes are overly twisted.
+We refer the reader to \cite{arnoldcm,Geiges} for more details.